Dr. Tabri is not accepting Postdoctoral Fellows for the 2020-2021 academic year.

 UNDERGRADUATE THESIS STUDENTS

-Dr. Tabri is accepting one or two undergraduate thesis students for the 2019-2020 academic year.
+Dr. Tabri is accepting one or two undergraduate thesis students for the 2020-2021 academic year.
 Dr. Tabri accepts students with strong academic skills who have an interest in research being conducted in his laboratory and who are committed to graduate studies in psychology or another research-related field.
-If you are interested in completing your undergraduate thesis in Dr. Tabri’s lab, then please email Dr. Tabri (email@example.com) well in advance (during the Winter 2019 semester) and provide him with an unofficial copy of your transcript, CV, and a recent sample of your writing.
+If you are interested in completing your undergraduate thesis in Dr. Tabri’s lab, then please email Dr. Tabri (email@example.com) well in advance (during the Fall 2019 or Winter 2020 semester) and provide him with an unofficial copy of your transcript, CV, and a recent sample of your academic writing.

 Volunteers in Dr. Tabri’s lab attend weekly lab meetings and help with current projects being conducted in the lab.
 Volunteer activities may include data entry, setting up studies on Qualtrics and posting them on MTurk, downloading research articles from the MacOdrum Library, conducting circumscribed literature reviews, and assisting graduate students and research assistants with various projects.
 Volunteer activities may also include running research participants through studies, which often involves reviewing the informed consent with participants, providing them with questionnaires (either paper or online), and debriefing them about the purpose of the study after their participation.
 Volunteer hours will be agreed upon with Dr. Tabri on an individual basis.
 The duration of volunteer positions in Dr. Tabri’s lab are on a semester-by-semester basis.